-Whenever you work with files in LINUX there can be a situation when you are stuck with a file that contains a lot of tabs in it and whatever you need to do with file requires that file with no tabs but with spaces.
-In this situation, the task looks quite simple if you are dealing with a small file but what if the file you are dealing with is very big or you need to do this for a large number of files.
+Whenever you work with files in LINUX there can be a situation when you are stuck with a file containing many tabs and whatever you need to do with a file requires that file with no tabs but with spaces.
+In this situation, the task looks quite simple if you are dealing with a small file but what if the file you are dealing with is very big or you need to do this for many files?
 For a situation like this, LINUX has a command line utility called expand which allows you to convert tabs into spaces in a file and when no file is specified it reads from standard input.

 Thus, expand is useful for pre-processing character files like before sorting that contain tab characters. expand actually writes the produced output to standard output with tab characters expanded to space characters.
-In this, backspace characters are preserved into the output and also decrement the column count for tab calculations.
+In this, backspace characters are preserved in the output and also decrease the column count for tab calculations.

 The syntax of this is quite simple to understand.
 It just requires a file name FILE in which you want to expand tab characters into space characters and it reads from standard input if no file name is passed and gives result to standard output.

 Suppose you have a file name kt.txt containing tab characters.
 You can use expand as:

 Expand will produce the content of the file in output with only tabs changed to spaces.

 Note, if there is a need to make this type of change in multiple files then you just have to pass all file names in input and tabs will get converted into spaces.

 You can also transfer the output of the changes made into some other file like:

 Now the output will be transferred to dv.txt as redirection operator > is used.